 - Be sure bass clef and mid-voice lines have the melody as well.

 Solo Repertoire Needs

 There is also a need for instrumental solos that students can play at home.
 While we are looking for repertoire at all levels, the biggest need is for entry-level and beginner repertoire.
 Here are a few suggestions for arranging beginner solo repertoire:

 - Consider making versions transposed for each instrument in an appropriate range and key so younger students do not have to worry about range or transposition.

 - Feel free to provide a couple variations of difficulty on the same score so students can pick a part based on their level.

 - Select popular songs that will engage students at home.

 - Use Noteflight’s media sync feature to align parts with audio/video content to make play-alongs.

-Eligibility: Any Noteflight Seller can submit their work to be featured.
-If you are not already a seller you can sign up to sell in just a few minutes.
+Eligibility: Any ArrangeMe Seller connected with Noteflight can submit their work to be featured.
+If you are not already a seller, you can sign up to sell on ArrangeMe in just a few minutes.
 If you have a Noteflight Basic subscription, you can upgrade to Noteflight Premium for $7.95 a month, $49 a year, or a one-time payment of $299 forever if you purchase Noteflight Premium Lifetime.
 You can also choose to sign up for a free 30-day Noteflight Premium trial but please note, your scores will no longer be up for sale if you do not purchase before your free trial ends.